Constellation-Labs/documentation-hub/nodes/resources/password.md

 hide_table_of_contents: false
 ---

-A **password** is a string of characters while a **passphrase** is a sentencelike string of words.
+A **password** is a string of characters while a **passphrase** is a sentence-like string of words.
 Because a passphrase is longer and more complex, it's typically more secure than a password.
 You should not use easily guessable words or sentences in your passphrases.

 ## Roles and Permissions